enyatarky/Power-Pause-Website/README.md

 # Power Pause Website

-Power Pause is a responsive one-page website for a movement-based office card game.
-The goal of the website is to explain the concept and let users interact with the idea through a shuffle feature and a break recommendation tool.
+Power Pause is a responsive website that promotes a movement-based office card game designed to encourage employees to take short movement breaks throughout the workday.
+The website introduces the concept, explains the benefits of movement breaks and allows users to interact with the game through different features.

 ## Features

-- Responsive one-page layout
+- Responsive design for desktop and mobile devices
-- Navigation links to different sections
+- Navigation bar with links to all sections
-- Accordion sections for extra information
+- Interactive accordion sections
 - Example movement cards
-- Shuffle deck feature
+- Shuffle Deck feature with GSAP animations
-- Break recommendation tool
+- Movement Break Recommendation Tool
-- GSAP animations
+- Separate FAQ page with interactive dropdown questions
+- Published using GitHub Pages

 ## Technologies Used